From Plan to Action: How Well Do Agents Follow the Plan?: Introduction

-To shed light on the above-listed open questions, this paper presents a large-scale, systematic, and fully automated evaluation of plan compliance in programming agents.
+This paper presents a large-scale evaluation of plan compliance in programming agents.
 The analysis leverages a novel plan compliance metric, measured across three dimensions: Plan Phase Compliance, Plan Order Compliance, and Plan Phase Fidelity (\S \ref{sec:approach}).
-We evaluate 16,991 \SA trajectories, generated to resolve instances of two popular benchmarks (\swebv~\cite{chowdhury_et_al_2024} and \swebp~\cite{swebenchpro}), using four backbone LLMs (\gptf, \Vthree, \Rone, and \devstral), under eight plan settings: the standard navigate-reproduce-patch-validation plan, no specified plan, and six variations of the standard plan, obtained by removing, adding, re-ordering, and repeating plan phases.
+We evaluate 21,120 \SA trajectories, generated to resolve instances of two popular benchmarks (\swebv~\cite{chowdhury_et_al_2024} and \swebp~\cite{swebenchpro}), using four backbone LLMs (\gptf, \Vthree, \Rone, and \devstral), under eight plan settings: the standard navigate-reproduce-patch-validation plan, no specified plan, and six variations of the standard plan, obtained by removing, adding, and re-ordering plan phases.
 Our study answers the following research questions: